 Although the permitted foreign ownership thresholds may have changed, the minimum investment rules have not changed.
 Indonesia's investment coordinating board (Badan Koordinasi Penanaman Modal - or BKPM as commonly known) requires all foreign investors to satisfy a minimum investment amount of more than IDR10,000,000,000 (approximately US\$770,000) (Minimum Investment) in order to obtain an in-principal investment permit.
 Further, IDR2,500,000,000 of the Minimum Investment must be by way of subscribed and paid-up capital at the time of establishment of the PT PMA.
 This Minimum Investment amount has not been changed with the enactment of the 2016 Negative Investment List.
-This indirectly means that a foreign investor could be getting more "bang for the buck"- the Minimum Investment Amount injected could have been artificially limited to the shareholding percentages prescribed in the 2014 Negative Investment List, higher.
+This indirectly means that a foreign investor could be getting more "bang for the buck"- the Minimum Investment Amount injected could have been artificially limited to the shareholding percentages prescribed in the 2014 Negative Investment List which are now, under the 2016 Negative Investment List, higher.